ietf-wg-asdf/SDF/sdf.md

 - The ability to represent products, standardized product types, and modular products while maintaining the atomicity of Objects.

-- The ability to compose a reusable definition block from objects, for example a single plug unit of an outlet strip with on/off control, energy monitor, and optional dimmer objects, while retaining the atomicity of the individual objects.
+- The ability to compose a reusable definition block from Objects, for example a single plug unit of an outlet strip with on/off control, energy monitor, and optional dimmer objects, while retaining the atomicity of the individual objects.

-- The ability to compose objects and other definition blocks into a higher level thing that represents a product, while retaining the atomicity of objects.
+- The ability to compose Objects and other definition blocks into a higher level thing that represents a product, while retaining the atomicity of objects.

 - The ability to enrich and refine a base definition to have product-specific qualities and quality values, e.g. unit, range, and scale settings.